 You use this style to tell your readers about a topic.
 Its purpose is to explain how to do something or how something has been done.
 You can include data and facts, but you must leave out your opinions.
 You need to organise your thoughts in a logical, practical manner to convey what needs to be explained.

-This style is used in how-to articles, instruction manuals, and text books.
+Where to find it: This style is used in how-to articles, instruction manuals, and text books.

 You use descriptive language to describe something or somebody in detail.
 You should include all five senses when writing in this style and focus on specific information that leaves the most powerful image in the reader’s mind.
 If used properly, readers should feel as if they could reach out and touch the character or object you are describing.

-This style is used in parts of the following: poetry, reviews of restaurants, product reviews, and book reports.
+Where to find it: This style is used in parts of the following: poetry, reviews of restaurants, product reviews, and book reports.
 It is used in children’s essays to describe a favourite toy, food, holiday, or pet.
 Writers use it as a literary device in descriptions of fictional characters and places, as well as those of historical figures and real people.

 Can I change your mind?
 Its aim is to persuade an audience to agree with you, to get them to understand your opinion, or to get them to do something.
 You express an opinion and support it in a way that convinces the reader to see it the same way.
 The format usually consists of an explanation of opposing points of view with data, facts, and statistics to show why that is incorrect and why readers should support your position instead.

-This style is used in opinion pieces, debates, marketing pitches, adverts, editorial essays, speeches, motivational talks, proposals, and sales pitches.
+Where to find it: This style is used in opinion pieces, debates, marketing pitches, adverts, editorial essays, speeches, motivational talks, proposals, and sales pitches.
 Use our Persuasive Writing Brainstormer Template when you write this way.

 You use this style to tell a story so that readers feel as if they have been entertained by gaining insight into an experience or by learning something through your, or your character’s, eyes.
 The author creates characters who show their stories through actions, description, and dialogue.
 It has a framework, or a plot, that usually involves a beginning, a middle, and an ending.